AustinSteil/generate-files-model/src/fields/vars.json.README.md

 ### Template Variable Format

-Template variables in the Word document must:
+Template variables in the PDF generators must:

 - Be wrapped in curly braces: `{variableName}`
 - Match the value (right side) in `vars.json`